Nominations

 If you joined as a child, you would not have completed a Nomination Form.
 Once you reach the age of 16, you should fill out a Nomination Form.

 You can download a Nomination Form here.
-Please note, you must return the signed form to one of our branches for witnessing by two people, neither of whom can be a beneficiary.
+The form requires two people to witness your nomination, neither of whom can be a beneficiary.